mrarogiewicz/prompts/stock_analysis.md

   | Fiscal Year End | R&D (% of Revenue) | CapEx (% of Revenue) | Dividends Paid | Share Buybacks | M&A Spend |
   | :--- | :--- | :--- | :--- | :--- | :--- |
 - **Strategy Analysis (2 paragraphs):** Analyze management's capital allocation priorities.
 Is the company focused on organic growth (R&D, CapEx), returning capital to shareholders, or growth via acquisitions?
+- **Shareholder Dilution & SBC Analysis (1 paragraph):** Analyze the trend of Stock-Based Compensation as a percentage of revenue over the last 5 years.
+Is it increasing or decreasing?
+Also, analyze the growth in the total number of shares outstanding.
+Assess whether the level of shareholder dilution is reasonable for a company of its size and growth stage, or if it poses a significant risk to future shareholder returns.

 **13. Valuation & Strategic Entry**
 - **Table: Valuation Multiples:**